feichao93/minesweeper/README.md

 This project uses [React](https://facebook.github.io/react/) to draw the UI, [Redux](http://redux.js.org/) to manage the state of the game, [immutable](https://facebook.github.io/immutable-js/) as the data structure utilities, and [redux-saga](https://redux-saga.js.org/) to handle the complexity of player interactions.
 Other used packages can be viewed in *package.json*.
 If you are familiar with these packages, then it is easy to figure out how the game runs.

-## File structure

-As the project is small, the file structure is clear.

-* The entry file of the application is *app/main.jsx*.
-* The UI is rendered by component `App` in *app/App.jsx*.
-* Sub-components are defined in folder *app/components*.
-* Game state is defined and manipulated in *app/reducer.js.*

 ## Data

 ### Data structure design